fish-shell/fish-shell/doc_src/cmds/abbr.rst

     abbr [-e | --erase] [ [-c | --command COMMAND]... ] NAME ...

 Erases the abbreviation with the given name.
-For command-specific abbreviations, the ``--command`` options must be provided to disambiguate which abbreviation to rename.
+For command-specific abbreviations, the ``--command`` options must be provided to disambiguate which abbreviation to erase.

 ::